JohanO/MassTransitDemo/ReadMe.md

 ![State machine](TrafficLightStateMachine.png)

-The state machine is implemented using [Stateless](https://github.com/dotnet-state-machine/stateless) a .NET framework framework for state machines.
+The state machine is implemented using [Stateless](https://github.com/dotnet-state-machine/stateless) a .NET framework for state machines.
 The state machine has five states (Initial, Red, RedYellow, Green and Yellow) and four triggers (ToRed, ToRedYellow, ToGreen and ToYellow) that moves to a new state.